open-cogsci/osdoc/content/pages/manual/devices/vuams.md

 ## Using the `vu-ams` plugin

-Parallel_port_trigger is a third-party plugin.
+vu-ams is a third-party plugin.
 {: .page-notification}

 Markers can be sent with the `vu-ams` plugin which currently works under **Windows only**.